intelie/gitbook-drilling/collector/remote-control/sources/witsml-backlog-sync.md

 ![List of previous backlog sync requests](<../../../.gitbook/assets/image (170).png>)

-Intelie Live will show all the previous backlog sync requests and details of each one.
+INTELIE Live will show all the previous backlog sync requests and details of each one.

 To create a new request the user has to select the logs from the WITSML tree.